G

 You might be happy to learn that the German Spitz is an incredibly healthy and active dog, which is part of the reason that it has few health issues to worry about.
 However, they are at a greater risk of dental issues, which can be corrected with regular brushing and cleaning.

-A luxating patella is often common with this dog, which means that the joint comes out of place at the knees.
+A luxating patella is often common in this dog, which means that the joint comes out of place at the knees.
 It is evident that this problem has occurred when the pup starts to limp.
 Sometimes, progressive retinal atrophy can occur, leading to blindness.

 Temperament

 The personality of the German Spitz makes this dog a rather appealing animal to many families.
-When it is at its best, this dog is incredibly attentive and lively, which is part of the reason that he can become incredibly defensive of his owners.
+When it is at its best, this dog is incredibly attentive and lively, which is part of the reason that it can become incredibly defensive of its owners.
 While this dog will likely enjoy the mundane nature of lounging around with a loved one, he also craves physical activity, engaging in playful games with others in the home.

 He is the ideal watchdog, frequently alerting anyone nearby that a stranger is coming to the door or home.
-This vocal nature is one of the many traits that makes this dog ideal for a home without a lot of outside activity, or he might become anxious at the inability to “defend” the home.
+This vocal nature is one of the many traits that make this dog ideal for a home without a lot of outside activity, or he might become anxious at the inability to “defend” the home.
 Still, a little training goes a long way, even if the German Spitz still wants to express every thought and feeling with vigor.

 How to Take Care of the German Spitz

-Bringing home any new pet can be overwhelming, but the German spitz requires a certain amount of care to thrive within the home.
+Bringing home any new pet can be overwhelming, but the German Spitz requires a certain amount of care to thrive within the home.
 Consider these tips below as you prepare your home.

 The Best Dog Food for the German Spitz